cspr-rad/actus-spec/spec/main.typ

 == Currency <type_Currency>

-A currency must specify its quantisation factor.
-A currency may also have a symbol defined.
+A currency must specify its quantisation factor (#raw("factor")).
+A currency must specify either a unique identifier (#raw("uid")) or a symbol (#raw("symbol")).
+A currency that has a unique identifier may also specify a symbol.
+The symbol of a currency that specifies a symbol but not a unique identifier must be unique within one `application/actus+json` or `application/actus+cbor` file.
+In such a case the symbol is used as the unique identifier.

 This specification does not define how amounts of money are presented to users.
 Many different ways of doing so are in use already, so this specification allows